This article is from NF Team Member Taylor

 This is where we recommend most beginners start – a broad and basic breath concentration practice.
 Think about this no differently than starting with just the bar before adding weight, when learning to squat.

-And if the above sounds intimidating, start with a guided meditation.
-Guided meditation are great to incorporate into anyone’s meditation practice, and certainly when the mind is especially restless.
+Guided meditation is great to incorporate into anyone’s meditation practice (beginner, intermediate, or advanced), and certainly when the mind is especially restless.

 - UCLA Mindful Awareness Research Center – Simple and effective mindfulness guided practice.